GDPR & Data Protection

 We are the data controller for the personal data processed under our Service.

-While we do not currently have a formal Data Protection Officer (DPO), for data protection queries you may contact us at [email protected].
+For data protection queries you may contact us at [email protected].

 As noted in the Privacy Policy, we rely on lawful bases such as performance of contract, legitimate interests, and legal obligations.